cargicar/RL_from_andy_jones/Home.md

  * 0👍 [Deep RL Bootcamp 2017](https://sites.google.com/view/deep-rl-bootcamp/lectures)
  * 1👍 [Deep RL Course by Thomas Simonnini](https://simoninithomas.github.io/deep-rl-course/)

-### Reference Implementations
- * 0👍 [Denny Britz's RL implementations](https://github.com/dennybritz/reinforcement-learning) of foundational RL algorithms.

 ### External Resources
 The libraries, tools, environments and implementations below have been mentioned or endorsed by members of our Discord channel.
-#### Applied
-Libraries, tools, environments, etc.

-#### Academic
+#### Reference Implementations
-Research papers, articles, conference talks/presentations, etc.
+ * 0👍 [Denny Britz's RL implementations](https://github.com/dennybritz/reinforcement-learning) of foundational RL algorithms.

 ### Homegrown Resources
 The libraries, tools, environments and implementations below are written by people from our Discord.
 The advantage of these resources is that you can ask the author questions about them!
-#### Applied
-Libraries, tools, environments, etc.

 * [RL Lib](https://github.com/DarylRodrigo/rl_lib)
 * [BootlegAlphaZero](https://github.com/instance01/BootlegAlphaZero/)

-#### Academic
-Research papers, articles, conference talks/presentations, etc.

 ### Other Communities
  * [Subreddit](https://www.reddit.com/r/reinforcementlearning/): the main hub for the RL community